drduh/macOS-Security-and-Privacy-Guide/README.md

 ## Downloading Software

-Only running programs from the App Store or that are [Notarized](https://support.apple.com/guide/security/app-code-signing-process-sec3ad8e6e53/web) by Apple will help mitigate malware.
-Apple performs an automated scan on notarized apps for malware.
-App Store apps undergo a [review](https://developer.apple.com/app-store/review/guidelines/) process to catch malware.
+Only running applications from the App Store or that are [Notarized](https://support.apple.com/guide/security/app-code-signing-process-sec3ad8e6e53/web) by Apple may reduce malware risk: Apple performs an automated scan on notarized applications and App Store requires a [review process](https://developer.apple.com/app-store/review/guidelines/).

-Otherwise, get programs from trusted sources like directly from the developer's website or GitHub.
-Always make sure that the browser/terminal is using HTTPS when downloading any program.
+Otherwise, obtain software from trusted sources like directly from the developer's website or GitHub.
+Always make sure that the browser/terminal is using HTTPS.

-You should also avoid programs that ask for lots of permissions and third-party closed source programs.
-Open source code allows anyone to audit and examine the code for security/privacy issues.

 ## App Sandbox